dimazaitsev/SNCtools/SN-MCC-VM-CPU/README.md

 ## Notes

-For cross check of code and benchmarks, an indepentent implementation by J.F.C.
+For cross-check of code and benchmarks, an indepentent implementation by J.F.C.
 Bartlett https://github.com/JFCBartlett/SN-VM-CPU has been employed.